MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 4. To quit the program, type `q()` at the command line with no arguments.

+## Configure R Server for Operationalization

+To benefit from Microsoft R Server’s deployment and operationalization features, you can [configure R Server for operationalization](operationalize/configuration-initial.md) after installation to act as a deployment server and host analytic web services.
+Doing so will enable you to operationalize your R code.

 <a name="manage-installation"></a>
 ## Manage your installation